 (1) The insurer may obtain three medical examinations of the worker by physicians of their choice for each opening of the claim.
 These examinations may be obtained prior to or after claim closure.
 A claim for aggravation, Board's Own Motion, or reopening of a claim where the worker becomes enrolled or actively engaged in training according to rules adopted pursuant to ORS 656.340 and 656.726 permits a new series of three medical examinations.
 For purposes of this rule, "insurer medical examination" (IME) means any medical examination including a physical capacity or work capacity evaluation or consultation that includes an examination, except as provided in section (5) of this rule, that is requested by the insurer and completed by any medical service provider, other than the worker's attending physician.
-[Examinations shall not include invasive procedures without the prior consent of the worker in the form and format as the director may prescribe by bulletin.]
 The examination may be conducted by one or more medical providers with different specialty qualifications, generally done at one location and completed within a 72-hour period.
 If the medical providers are not at one location, the examination is to be completed within a 72-hour period and at locations reasonably convenient to the worker.